digibyte/digibyte/README.md

 used for manual QA testing — a link to them will appear in a comment on the pull request posted by [DigiBytePullTester](https://github.com/DigiBytePullTester).
 See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

-### Manual Quality Assurance (QA) Testing

-Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-See https://github.com/digibyte/QA/ for how to create a test plan.